gusl/CalibrationCurves/README.md

-# CalibrationCurves

 This is a project to add statistical analyses of probability calibration curves and forecaster performance more broadly.
 This repo focuses on binary questions.

+# Calibration Curves

+Ironically, calibration curves typically published without any making probabilistic claims.
+This is our attempt at fixing this.

-**Status:** We have 2+ methods for producing confidence regions of calibration curves, using isotonic (a.k.a. non-decreasing) binary regression (`cgam` library).
+**Status:** We have 2 methods for producing confidence regions of calibration curves, using isotonic (a.k.a. non-decreasing) binary regression (`cgam` library).
 Note that every CI method here suffers from potential non-isotonicity, but this is barely visible in our